GandhiCloudLab/envizi-turbo-integration-tutorial/readme.md

 1. Click on `Dashboard > Import Flow`

-2. Download the flow file [TurbonomicAccounts.yaml](./files/appconnect-flows/TurbonomicAccounts.yaml)
+2. Download the flow file [TurbonomicAccounts.yaml](./files/appconnect-flows/TurbonomicAccounts.yaml).
+The base version of the file is available [here] (https://github.com/IBM/turbonomic-envizi-appconnect-flows/blob/main/AppConnect%20flows/TurbonomicAccounts.yaml)

-**Note :** This file is copied from [here](https://github.com/IBM/turbonomic-envizi-appconnect-flows/blob/main/AppConnect%20flows/TurbonomicAccounts.yaml)

 3. Drag and Drop the same file into the given place.